Cost effective ways to keep warm this winter

 Whilst you have the kettle on why not make a hot water bottle.
 Read our next tip.

-Using a hot-water bottle can be used to keep you warm day or night.
-You can put them in your bed before you go to sleep or have them by your side in the day for warmth and comfort.
+A hot water bottle can be used to keep you warm day or night.
+You can put them in your bed before you go to sleep or have them by your side or under your feet during the day for warmth and comfort.

-As well as providing warmth, they are helpful for soothing aches and pains.
+As well as providing warmth, hot water bottles are helpful for soothing aches and pains.

 Get support